RalphHightower/blog/_posts/2024-11-22-AngelaMerkelOpinionOfTrump.md

 ---
 layout: post
-tags: [Donald Trump, Angela Merkel, United States, Germany, politics]
+tags: [Angela Merkel, United States, Germany, politics]
-categories: [2024 post election]
+categories: [Donald Trump]
 date: 2024-11-22 9:06 AM
 excerpt: "“The more people there were in the room, the greater was his urge to be the winner.
 You can't chat with him.
 Every meeting is a competition: you or me.” – Angela Merkel, former German chancellor through four presidents."
 #image: 'BASEURL/assets/blog/img/.png'